-Highlights: This central island has two safe harbors: Ermioni the capital of the Cyclades has 30,000 population and features old mansions, neo-classical buildings and colorful houses cascading down to the harbour.
+Highlights: Ermoupoli the capital of the Cyclades has 30,000 population and features old mansions, neo-classical buildings and colorful houses cascading down to the harbour.
 Arriving by yacht into Syros is one of those special moments never to be forgotten, and stepping off the yacht a visit to both the Catholic and Orthodox cathedrals on their respective hills offers a great view back down to the harbour.
 Mazi is worth a visit for dinner, this beautiful lush vegitated dining courtyard is surrounded by 19th century arches meeting 40ft in the air!
 Said to be an old ceramics factory, but more likely to have also been a church at some point.

 Dinner: Open night to explore the town.